 Spanish Inheritance tax in Andalucia

 Consequently, the government took the welcome step of raising the Spanish inheritance tax exemption to €1m per beneficiary.
-However, critics would point out that the associated rule, which prohibited those with assets above €402,678 of being eligible for the new exemption, meant little had effectively changed.
+However, critics would point out that the associated rule, which prohibited those with assets above €402,678 from being eligible for the new exemption, meant little had effectively changed.
 Smoke and mirrors!

 Reasons for tax reform

 We live in an era of tax competition between countries; it is the same between the regions of Spain.
 The high tax regime in Andalucia has discouraged wealthier individuals from living, working or retiring to the area.
-It also has an impact on revenue from other sources such as transfer tax, IVA (VAT), income tax, corporation tax and property rates.
+It also impacts revenue from other sources such as transfer tax, IVA (VAT), income tax, corporation tax and property rates.
 The real consequences of Andalucia’s tax policy have been that wealthy people and companies prefer to base themselves in lower-taxed regions such as Valencia and Madrid.

 Real changes to the legislation

 On the 11th of April 2019, further reform of Spanish inheritance tax (and other taxes) occurred.
 This time the smoke and mirrors were disposed of, and significant changes were implemented.
 Andalucia has followed Madrid and Valencia (as well as many other regions) in introducing a discount of 99% on inheritance and gift tax liabilities.
 The €1m tax-free exemption still applies, but on this occasion, it means something.
 So, anyone inheriting less than €1m pays zero Spanish inheritance tax.
 On the other hand, there will be a nominal tax rate of 1% for inheritances over €1m.
 Similarly, no charge will be payable on gifts, which compares highly favourably with the previous complex and penal system.